Pol-Buitrago/SynthAVSR/README.md

+---

-# SynthAVSR (Audiovisual Speech Recognition with Synthetic Data) 🎤🤖🌍
+# **SynthAVSR (Audiovisual Speech Recognition with Synthetic Data) 🎤🤖🌍**

 [Link to Paper - Coming Soon! 📄]
+[Link to Thesis - Coming Soon! 📚]

-## Introduction
+## **Introduction**
 SynthAVSR is an advanced framework for Audiovisual Speech Recognition (AVSR) that leverages synthetic data to bridge the gap in AVSR technology.
 Building upon **AV-HuBERT**, a self-supervised framework, this project aims to push the boundaries of AVSR by focusing on Spanish🇪🇸 and Catalan languages.
-It uses a novel approach to generate synthetic audiovisual data for training, with the goal of achieving state-of-the-art performance in lip-reading, ASR, and audiovisual speech recognition.
+It uses a novel approach to generate synthetic audiovisual data for training, with the goal of achieving state-of-the-art performance in lip-reading, ASR, and audiovisual speech recognition. 🌟

+---

-## Citation
+## **Citation**
 If you find SynthAVSR useful for your research, please cite our upcoming publication (details to be added here soon).

 ```BibTeX